Thraka/thraka.github.io/root/articles/tutorials/getting-started/part-4-mapobject.md

 ## Collision

 Now that we have multiple game objects, we need to handle collision between objects.
-When the player moves into the treasure, the code needs to know about it and collect that treasure.
+When the player moves on top of a treasure, the code needs to know about it and collect that treasure.
 For now, we'll just remove the treasure from the map.
 Let's add a few more methods to the _GameObject.cs_ class, adding these capabilities.

 01. Open the _GameObject.cs_ file.
 01. Add a new method named `Touched` which is called when another game object touches the current one: